Social Prescribing Tool and Training

 Once you have been trained, the tool is yours to use.
 We can tailor the training so that it fits into your organisation and your way of working.

 Costs of training and tool licensing can be found below.

 The tool, as well as its underlying framework and model, is based on Occupational Science, which is the theory underpinning occupational therapy.
 We believe that occupational science has something to offer social prescribers, as it is about identifying activity that is meaningful for the person.

 Informed by the theory, we have developed a model and a tool that can be used by a range of practitioners.
 It is intended that this tool and the accompanying training will build the skills and enhance the toolkit of social prescribing practitioners, whatever their prior level of experience.

 The tool is also rooted in good practice, having had input from social prescribing link workers, managers, commissioners, researchers, and many others.

-We recognise that what the person needs at a given time will depend on the complexity of their lives and needs, and that social prescribing services may not fully provide for all their needs at that time.
-Our tool and model therefore also assesses whether to refer to more complex services or professionals where appropriate.
+We recognise that what the person needs at a given time will depend on the complexity of their lives, and that social prescribing services may not fully provide for all their needs at that time.
+Our tool and model therefore also assesses whether referral to other services or professionals is appropriate.

-The tool is backed up with training (delivered by the Hub), to ensure that it is properly grounded in theory and linked to our best understanding of current practice – e.g. training with Salford’s Community Connectors.
+The tool is supported by training (delivered by the Hub), to ensure its application is grounded in theory and linked to our best understanding of current practice.

 We have developed the tool to increase consistency in outcomes – since social prescribing is still an emerging field, its evidence base still forming, and its practice still developing.